Olive Oil - Health and Beauty - Inside and Out

 Sunburn, rashes including nappy (diaper) rash, insect bites.
 Gently rub on a few drops of olive oil and leave uncovered.
 It sooths the itching and speeds the healing.

-Heart Disease and Stroke Prevention: The FDA reports that taking olive oil each day can reduce your risk of coronary heart disease and strokes.
-Olive oil is mostly monounsaturated oil, which helps to increase HDL, ("good" cholesterol), and decrease LDL ("bad" cholesterol).
+Heart disease and stroke prevention: The FDA reports that taking olive oil each day can reduce your risk of coronary heart disease and strokes.
+Olive oil is mostly monounsaturated oil, which helps to improve cholesterol / triglyceride ratios.
 High quality, fresh, cold pressed, extra virgin olive oil has additional antioxidant properties that protect against heart disease.

-Alzheimer's Disease: A study showed that the hot peppery tasting compound in olive oil (Oleocanthal) may help treat and prevent Alzheimer's disease.
+Alzheimer's Disease: A study showed that the hot peppery tasting compound in olive oil (oleocanthal) may help treat and prevent Alzheimer's disease.
+(2, 4)

 What kind of olive oil should you buy?

-Avoid olive oils that are described as just "Olive oil", or where the label says "pure", "light" or "less fruity flavour" or similar.
-These oils have been through a refining process, and the beneficial oleocanthal and other phenolics are removed.
+Avoid olive oils that are described as just "olive oil", or where the label says "pure", "light", "low aroma", "refined" or "less fruity flavour" or similar.
+These oils have been through a refining process, and the beneficial oleocanthal and other phenolic acids (polyphenols) are removed.

 What are some of the best uses of olive oil you've come across?